 HM Treasury provides the assumptions for discount rates for calculating CETVs payable from the public service pension schemes.
 On 27 April 2023, HM Treasury published guidance on the basis for setting the discount rates for calculating cash equivalent transfer values payable by public service pension schemes.
 In their guidance of 27 April 2023, HM Treasury advised that, with immediate effect, the discount rate adopted for calculating CETVs should be in line with the new SCAPE discount rate of 1.7 per cent above CPI inflation, superseding the previous SCAPE discount rate of 2.4 per cent above CPI inflation.
 All else being the same, a lower SCAPE discount rate leads to higher CETVs.
-The HM Treasury Guidance of 27 April 2023 can be found at: www.gov.uk/government/publications/basis-for-setting-the-discount-rates-forcalculating-cash-equivalent-transfer-values-payable-by-public-service-pension-schemes/basisfor-setting-the-discount-rates-for-calculating-cash-equivalent-transfer-values-payable-bypublic-service-pension-schemes.
+The HM Treasury Guidance of 27 April 2023 can be found at on the HM Treasury website.